-Editor's Note: Tom Uhlenbrock has spent a lot of time floating on Missouri’s rivers and streams.
-Here, he outlines 10 trips you might consider for your Missouri float-trip experience.
+Editor's Note: Tom Uhlenbrock is a staff writer and outdoorsman with the Missouri Department of Natural Resources, Division of State Parks.
+He has spent many days canoeing Missouri’s rivers.
+Here, he outlines 10 streams you might consider for your Missouri float-trip experience.

-Canoe outfitters can be found on or nearby all of these streams.
-They offer all of the gear and information needed for a float as short as two hours to floats lasting several days.
+Canoe outfitters can be found on and nearby all of these streams.
+Many have camping and RV sites available.
+They will outfit you with all the gear and information needed for a float as short as two hours to floats lasting several days.
 They will shuttle you to and from the river.
 As this is a popular activity, reservations are advised for canoe, kayak and raft rentals, as well as camping.

 The first two rivers mentioned (Current and Jacks Fork) make up the Ozark National Scenic Riverways – America’s first federally designated national park for the protection of a wild river system.

 Current River – The top stretches beginning at the river’s headwaters at Montauk State Park are the best.
-Sections from Baptist Camp to Cedargrove, Cedargrove to Akers, Akers to Pulltite and Pulltite to Round Spring are wonderful day floats.
+Sections from Baptist Camp to Cedargrove, Cedargrove to Akers, Akers to Pulltite and Pulltite to Round Spring are wonderful trips.
 Be sure to visit the ruins of the old sanitarium at Welch Spring, upstream form Akers Ferry Canoe Rental.
-Akers Ferry is a canoe outfitter, campground and general store; they operate a ferry across the Current.
+They operate a ferry across the Current, rent canoes and other water craft have a campground and general store.
 The National Park Service has a nice campground at Pulltite.
-Lodging is available at the state park and at Round Spring Retreat, a single ridge-top cabin overlooking the river.
-More than 134 miles of the Current and its tributaries are federally protected as the Ozark National Scenic Riverways.
+Lodging is available at the state park and at Round Spring Retreat, a ridge-top cabin overlooking the river.
+More than 134 miles of the Current and its tributaries are federally protected as part of the Ozark National Scenic Riverways.

 Jacks Fork River – The bluff-lined top of the river is called The Prongs; it is one of the most wild and scenic river stretches in Missouri.
-This spring-fed river flows 46.4 miles; it is the major tributary of the Current River, ending at its confluence near Eminence.
+This spring-fed river flows 46.4 miles; it is the major tributary of the Current River, ending at the confluence near Eminence.
 The Jacks Fork provides some of the most natural conditions in the region, with many caves and natural springs.
-The river from Alley Spring to Eminence usually has floatable water year-round because of the flow from the spring.
-Rivers Edge Resort, right on the river in Eminence, offers a variety of lodging choices.
+The river from Alley Spring to Eminence is usually floatable year-round because of the flow from the spring.
+River's Edge Resort, right on the riverbank in Eminence, offers a variety of lodging choices.

 The Meramec River – The Meramec River is one of the longest free-flowing waterways in Missouri, wandering some 229 miles.
 The upper section, from Short Bend to Cook Station, is beautiful wilderness, but floatable only in good water.
 The river down to Meramec State Park is great for family floats.
 Lodging, camping and float trips are available at the state park, and with local outfitters.
 Maramec Spring is the fifth-largest spring in Missouri.
 This is an outstanding fishing waterway.